-Table 3: TOE configurations
+Tabelle 3: TOE configurations

 The entire configuration is done during the manufacturing process of the TOE according to the choice of the user or by Bill Per Use (BPU).
 BPU allows a customer to block chips on demand at the customer's premises.
 Customers, who intend to use this feature receive the TOEs in a predefined configuration.
-The blocking information is part of a chip configuration
+The blocking information is part of a chip configuration area.
+Dedicated blocking information can be modified by customers using specific APDUs.
+Once final blocking is done, further modifications are disabled.

-Туре Name Version number Firmware FW Identifier including RMS, STS, FL, SA and Mifare 78.015.14.0 or 78.015.14.1 or 78.015.14.2 or 78.015.18.2 Software RSA crypto library (optional) RSA2048 v1.02.013 or v2.03.008 RSA4096 v1.02.013 or v2.03.008 EC library (optional) EC v1.02.013 or v2.03.008 Toolbox (optional) Toolbox v1.02.013 or v2.03.008 SHA-2 library (optional) SHA-2 v1.01
+Туре Name Version number

+Firmware FW Identifier including RMS, STS, FL, SA and Mifare 78.019.03.4

+Software RSA crypto library (optional) RSA2048 v1.03.006 RSA4096 v1.03.006

+EC library (optional) EC v1.03.006

+SHA-2 library (optional) SHA-2 v1.01

+Toolbox (optional) Toolbox v1.03.006